Malta in the Eurovision Song Contest 2022

-Malta was represented at the Eurovision Song Contest 2022 with the song "I Am What I Am" performed by Emma Muscat.
-The Maltese entry for the 2022 contest was initially selected through the national final Malta Eurovision Song Contest 2022, organised by the Maltese broadcaster Public Broadcasting Services (PBS).
-The competition consisted of a semi-final round, a special show and a final, held on 17, 18 and 19 February 2022, respectively, where "Out of Sight" performed by Muscat eventually emerged as the winning entry after scoring the most points from a six-member jury and a public televote.
-On 14 March 2022, PBS announced that Muscat would ultimately perform "I Am What I Am" in Turin; the song was released to the public on the same day.
+Malta was represented at the Eurovision Song Contest 2022 with the song "I Am What I Am", written by Dino Medanhodžić, Emma Muscat, Julie Aagaard, and Stine Kinck, and performed by Muscat herself.
+The Maltese participating broadcaster, Public Broadcasting Services (PBS), was initially going to select its entry for the contest through the national final Malta Eurovision Song Contest 2022.
+The competition consisted of a semi-final round, a special show and a final, held on 17, 18, and 19 February 2022, respectively, where "Out of Sight" performed by Muscat eventually emerged as the winning entry after scoring the most points from a six-member jury and a public televote.
+On 14 March 2022, PBS announced that Muscat would ultimately perform "I Am What I Am" in the contest; the song, which was internally selected, was released to the public on the same day.

 Malta was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2022.
 Performing during the show in position 6, "I Am What I Am" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Malta placed 16th out of the 18 participating countries in the semi-final with 47 points.